 - Important details, including forms to apply for the Dividend, specify tax withholding, and reconcile changes in status are fully worked out and explained.

-- More than 95 percent of Dividends can be paid by direct bank deposits or funds added to government-issued debit cards, keeping costs low.
+- More than 95% of Dividends can be paid by direct bank deposits or funds added to government-issued debit cards, keeping costs low.